-Join Richard Harrington for an in-depth discussion in this video Making sure your computer is ready for motion, part of Editing Video and Creating Slideshows with Photoshop CC.
+Join Richard Harrington for an in-depth discussion in this video Making sure your computer is ready for motion, part of Photoshop: Editing Video and Creating Slideshows.

 - While your computer may be well-suited for working with stills, it might start to show its age when it comes to working with video.
 You see, video files are incredibly demanding.
 While the individual frames are typically about two megapixels, you're asking the computer to play back anywhere from 24 to 30 frames per second.
 Over the course of a 10-second clip, this can mean as many as 300 files being loaded back into RAM.
 As such, it's important that you have a properly beefy system.
 You could find the Photoshop system specs available on Adobe's website, and it doesn't matter if you're using Photoshop CC 2014, an older version of CC or a newer version, the system specs are approximately the same.

 First off, make sure you have a 64-bit version of the application.
 This will remove the RAM cap.
 In previous versions of the software, you were only effectively able to see two to three gigabytes of RAM.
 With a 64-bit application, this barrier is removed.
 Of course, if you don't have enough RAM, it doesn't matter if there's a barrier or not, so you're going to want to beef up the RAM in your system.
 Adobe recommends eight gigabytes of RAM, and this is a good idea.
 If you have more RAM available your system can use it, and it will increase the amount of playback time you have for video clips.